kragen/derctuo/veskeno-outline.md

-latency of electromechanical disk requests, which are influenced by turbulence inside the disk drive, they can produce a reliably different set of numbers on every execution; another approach is by measuring the timing of the user's keystrokes.
+latency of electromechanical disk requests, which are influenced by turbulence inside the disk drive, they can produce a reliably different set of numbers on every execution; another approach is by measuring the timing of the user’s keystrokes.
 The objective is that, if you ask PGP to generate keypairs on two occasions and type the same input at it to the best of your human ability, you will still generate two different *and unpredictable* private keys.
 (Modern operating